CSC207-UofT/course-project-git-good-207/accessibility_report.md

 ### Size and Space for Approach and Use

 * This principle is not very applicable to our program because the user probably just operates it on an electronic device by themselves, and there is not really an issue of physical posture or usage space that we can control with our app
-* However, something to facilitate usage would be to use high contrast UI to allow user to see the text on the app from a distance
+* However, as previously mentioned, our web UI is compatible with a variety of browser window sizes and browser zooms.
+As a result, our app is accessible from a variety of devices.
+For example, a person who does not have enough desk space for a large monitor could still use our web app.

 ## Marketing the program